wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 PROTIP: BTW Left out of the ESI list is Azure Databricks, a cloud-scale platform for data analytics and machine learning.
 Microsoft's live class DP-090 "Implementing a Machine Learning Solution with Microsoft Azure Databricks" shows how to use Azure Databricks to explore, prepare, and model data; and integrate Databricks machine learning processes with Azure Machine Learning.

 Sample DP-900 Exams:
+   * <a target="_blank" href="https://learning.oreilly.com/certifications/9780137984602/">Pearson's sample test on OReilly.com provides filtering of questions by domain</a>
    * <a target="_blank" href="https://www.whizlabs.com/learn/course/microsoft-azure-dp-900/">https://www.whizlabs.com/azure-Azure-certification-dp-900/</a>
    <br /><br />